Citytracking/dotspotting/README.CONFIG.md

 --

 	#
-	# As in: Where your installation of Dotspotting lives
+	# As in: Where your installation of Dotspotting lives on the Internets.
-	# on the Internets
 	#

 	$GLOBALS['cfg']['abs_root_url'] = 'READ-FROM-CONFIG';